kumakyoo42/OmaLibJava/api/ELEMENTS.md

 The two strings `key` and `value` are the key and value of the block and slice which contains this element.

-The tags of the element are provided as a map.
+The `tags` of the element are provided as a map.

+The `members` array contains the id, role and position of the collections this element is a member of.

 ## Node